Grizzelbee/ioBroker.resol/README.md

 ## ioBroker Adapter for Resol VBus

+This adapter is derived from the myVbus adapter and based on the work of by DutchmanNL and pdbjjens.
+Since pdbjjens only wanted to read values and for some people there is a need to get more control of their devices - this adapter was risen.

 This adapter connects various VBus-based devices to ioBroker supporting various connection types.

 It's using resol-vbus, a JavaScript library provided by Daniel Wippermann.